fffaraz/awesome-cpp/README.md

 * [Better Enums](https://github.com/aantron/better-enums) - Reflective enums (to string, iteration).
 Single header.
 [BSD] [website](http://aantron.github.io/better-enums/)
 * [Better String](http://bstring.sourceforge.net) - An alternative to the string library for C which is more functional and does not have buffer overflow overrun problems.
 Also includes a C++ wrapper.
 [BSD, GPL2]
 * [Boost.Signals](http://www.boost.org/doc/libs/1_56_0/doc/html/signals.html) - An implementation of a managed signals and slots system.
 [Boost]
+* [DynaMix](https://github.com/iboB/dynamix) - A library which allows you to compose and modify objects at run time.
+[MIT]
 * [{fmt}](https://github.com/fmtlib/fmt) :zap: - Small, safe and fast formatting library for C++.
 [Simplified BSD]
 * [FastFormat](http://www.fastformat.org) - Fast, Safe C++ Formatting inspired by log4j and Pantheios [Simplified BSD]
 * [casacore](https://code.google.com/p/casacore/) - A set of c++ core libraries derived from aips++.
 [LGPL]